 One authorized biologist is required to be on site during all monitoring activities.
 All field survey crew members will be permitted to handle tortoises.
-The DCP staff will oversee all survey crews.
+The consultant project manager will report to the DCP project manager or other staff as assigned.